Used car: Used car export industry

-Used car industry in the USA
+Used car industry in the US

 Established in 1898, the Empire State Motor Wagon Company in Catskill, New York was one of the first American used car lots.

 The used vehicle market is substantially larger than other large retail sectors, such as the school and office products market (US$206 billion in estimated annual sales) and the home improvement market (US$291 billion in estimated annual sales).

-With annual sales of over US$350 billion, the used vehicle industry represents almost half of the U.S. auto retail market and is the largest retail segment of the economy.
+With annual sales of over US$350 billion, the used vehicle industry represents almost half of the US auto retail market and is the largest retail segment of the economy.
 In 2016, about 17.6 million used cars and trucks were sold in the United States, and 38.5 million were sold worldwide.

 Used vehicle retailer

 The Federal Trade Commission recommends that consumers consider a car retailer's reputation when deciding where to purchase a used car.